Reward Score Matching: Unifying Reward-based Fine-tuning for Flow and Diffusion Models: Experiments

-\textbf{Results.} Fig.~\ref{fig:toy_experiment}(b) shows that one-step lookahead first-order guidance is severely biased at low SNR.
-By contrast, full-rollout zeroth-order guidance is unbiased, but requires many more samples for reliable estimates.
-Reward centering further reduces zeroth-order error at fixed sample count.

-Fig.~\ref{fig:toy_experiment}(c-i) shows that lookahead depth $j$ induces a three-way tradeoff among bias, variance, and compute.
-Deeper lookahead reduces bias, but under limited samples shallower lookahead can be both more accurate and more compute-efficient, since it averages over posterior uncertainty and therefore has lower variance than full rollout; this is especially clear in the zeroth-order results.
-At the same lookahead depth, the first-order estimator typically improves faster with sample count than the zeroth-order estimator\footnote{In this toy analysis, first-order curves use the full Jacobian chain to compute the exact first-order signal.}.

-Fig.~\ref{fig:toy_experiment}(c-ii) shows that, under fixed total sample budget, different branching patterns yield similar error--NFE trends\footnote{Note that branching improves the conditional estimate for a given parent latent, but under fixed sample budget it reduces the number of distinct parent latents explored at that timestep.
-This tradeoff is not fully captured by our toy analysis, but is important in practice.}.
-Fig.~\ref{fig:toy_experiment}(c-iii) shows that stochasticity localization improves estimator quality by making the induced value function easier to predict under fixed compute \footnote{As discussed in Section~\ref{sec:value_estimate}, this benefit comes partly from changing the underlying stochastic control problem rather than merely reducing variance for the same target.}.
+\textbf{Results.} Fig.~\ref{fig:toy_experiment}(b) shows that one-step first-order lookahead is severely biased at low SNR, whereas full-rollout zeroth-order guidance is unbiased but requires many more samples.
+Reward centering reduces RMSE at no additional cost.
+Fig.~\ref{fig:toy_experiment}(c-i) shows that lookahead depth $j$ induces a bias--variance--compute tradeoff.
+Although deeper lookahead reduces bias, under limited samples shallower lookahead can be both more accurate and more compute-efficient, especially for zeroth-order estimators, because averaging over posterior uncertainty lowers variance relative to full rollout.
+At fixed lookahead depth, first-order estimators typically improve faster with sample count than zeroth-order estimators\footnote{In this toy analysis, first-order curves use the full Jacobian chain to compute the exact first-order signal.}.
+Fig.~\ref{fig:toy_experiment}(c-ii) shows that, under fixed total sample budget, different branching patterns yield similar RMSE--NFE trends\footnote{Larger $K_i$ improves the conditional estimate for a given parent latent, but under fixed budget reduces the number of distinct parent latents explored at timestep $t_i$.
+This tradeoff is not captured here, but is important in practice.}.
+Fig.~\ref{fig:toy_experiment}(c-iii) shows that stochasticity localization improves estimator quality under fixed compute by making the induced value function easier to predict\footnote{As discussed in Section~\ref{sec:value_estimate}, this benefit comes partly from changing the underlying stochastic control problem rather than merely reducing variance for the same target.}.

-\textbf{Findings.} Under finite compute, the best local estimator need not be the least biased one: shallower lookahead estimators may outperform unbiased full-rollout estimators when variance and cost dominate.
-Our results also suggest that point estimates are too noisy, but once branching is used at all, the specific $(\#\text{split}, \#\text{branch})$ choice matters relatively little under matched sample budget.
-We also find that subtracting the sample mean is crucial to reduce estimate variance.
+\textbf{Findings.} Under finite compute, the best local estimator need not be the least biased one: shallower lookahead estimators may outperform unbiased full-rollout estimators.
+Our results also suggest that point estimates are too noisy.
+Once branching is used at all, the specific choice of $(\#\text{split}, \#\text{branch})$ is relatively less important.
+In addition, subtracting the sample mean substantially reduces variance.